26 Nov 2025

 “The book detailed my experience — the doctor’s appointments, the journey to and from the looking up at the clouds outside of a car window, because that was like the only moment of escape I really felt.”

-After two and a half years of working with a pain management specialist and trying a variety of different treatments including muscle relaxers and steroid injections, Gigi was then diagnosed with endometriosis aged 24.
+After two and a half years of working with a pain management specialist and trying a variety of different treatments including muscle relaxers and steroid injections, Gigi was then diagnosed with endometriosis3 aged 24.

 “That was the only time a surgeon or a doctor ever fully read through my history and referenced things like my stomach issues, my cyclical pain.